dauswectus/pkduke/misc/pkDuke3D_README.txt

   $$$      $$$   | PPPPPPP| KK \  K| DDDDDDD|  UUUUUU| KK \  K|  EEEEEE|  333333| DDDDDDD/    $$$      $$$
     $$$$$$$$     | PP____/|__/  \__|_______/ \______/|__/  \__/\_______/\______/|_______/       $$$$$$$$
                  | PP
-                 | PP                                                     (Version 1.0)
+                 | PP                                                     (Version 1.1)
                  |__/

   Thanks for downloading and installing pkDuke3D! :)

-  I've been pouring a lot of effort into improving pkDuke3D.
-  This version marks a new version numbering scheme, and the first version of pkDuke3D that includes all of the features I considered absolutely essential for 1.0!
-  Sadly, some features I want to finish up soon didn't make the cut.
-   (mainly LiveSplit integration and some polish to make starting and stopping demo recording easier from in-game) Expect those features to be added in the next release! :)
-  Additionally, when I get more time, I'll release an installer to make setup easier!
+  This release adds various improvements, including an accurate Game-Time timer (classic Duke's game timer is now labelled "Classic").
+  The accurate in-game time allows for a very consistent comparison against other runs without the caveats associated with real-time timing (such as lag/frame timing jitter being included in real-time).
+  Additionally, various improvements have been added & bugs fixed (including an unfortunate timing bug related to menu buffering).
+  A full changelog can be seen in the commit history on BitBucket.

   This release should be reasonably stable.
-  Still, I would highly recommend recording videos/livestreaming in addition to recording DMOs, just to be safe!
+  Again, I would still highly recommend recording videos/livestreaming in addition to recording DMOs, just to be safe!
-   (I'd hate to have some hidden bug cause a demo to desync and ruin a perfect run!)
+  Although it shouldn't happen, if your demos ever desync, please send them to me & I can use them to improve pkDuke3D (and potentially fix the demo in the process :) )

+  This version includes improvements suggested by fellow Duke speedrunners;
+   special thanks to everyone for testing & suggesting improvements!
-  Let me know if you run into any issues, and I'll be sure to fix them soon! :)
+  Again, please let me know if you run into any issues or have suggestions, and I'll be sure to get them into a new version! :)
    ~pogokeen